-Summary: Summary: The virus that causes 2019 Coronavirus Disease (COVID-19) is easily transmitted through person to person contact, especially in group settings, and it is essential that the spread of the virus be slowed to protect the ability of public and private health care providers to handle the influx of new patients and safeguard public health and safety.
-Because of the risk of the rapid spread of the virus, and the need to protect the most vulnerable members of the community, this this Order of Mayor Joe Chow ("Order") prohibits community gatherings, as defined by Section 3 herein, of 50 persons or more anywhere in the Town of Addison beginning at 11:59 p.m. on March 18, 2020, and continuing through 11:00 a.m. on March 20, 2020.
-Additionally, this Order prohibits social gatherings, as defined by Section 3 herein, of 10 persons or more anywhere in Dallas County beginning at 11:59 p.m. on March 18, 2020, and continuing through 11:00 a.m. on March 20, 2020.
-For gatherings of less than 10 persons, the Town of Addison, the Office of the Dallas County Judge and the Health Authority strongly recommends following the social distancing protocols attached to this Order.
-Additionally, the Town of Addison, the Office of the Dallas County Judge and the Health Authority urges in the strongest terms possible all high-risk individuals, as defined by the Centers for Disease Control and Prevention (CDC), cancel, reschedule, or not attend any event.
+Summary: The virus that causes 2019 Coronavirus Disease (COVID-19) is easily transmitted through person to person contact, especially in group settings, and it is essential that the spread of the virus be slowed to protect the ability of public and private health care providers to handle the influx of new patients and safeguard public health and safety.
+Because of the risk of the rapid spread of the virus, and the need to preventatively protect the most vulnerable members of the community, this Order of Mayor Joe Chow ("Order") prohibits community gatherings of 500 persons or more anywhere in the Town of Addison beginning at 11 a.m. on March 13, 2020, and continuing seven (7) days through 11 a.m. on March 20, 2020, as defined by Section 3 herein.
+For all other gatherings, the Town of Addison, the Office of the Dallas County Judge, and the Health Authority strongly recommend following the social distancing protocols attached to this Order, including canceling, rescheduling, or not attending events with more than two hundred fifty (250) persons.
+Additionally, the Town of Addison, the Office of the Dallas County Judge, and the Health Authority strongly urge high-risk individuals, as defined by the Centers for Disease Control and Prevention (CDC), to cancel, reschedule, or not attend events that will have or will likely have ten (10) or more people.